 Is the Food in the Main Dining Room Good?

-While we haven’t cruised and eaten in the dining room of every cruise line, we’ve been in enough across lines to have a good idea of the food served.
+While we haven’t cruised and eaten in the dining room of every cruise line, we’ve been in enough to have a good idea of the food served.

 In our opinion, the food’s taste and quality can be hit or miss.
 Some items are fantastic while others aren’t as good.
 Nothing has been bad, but it can definitely feel like because the staff is cooking for literally thousands of passengers a night, the food isn’t quite as good as it could be.
 In particular, we find lots of dishes lacking much flavor or spice.
 This may be to appeal to a broader audience.

 So the food isn’t bad at all, but in our opinion it could be better.
-We find the meals served in specialty restaurants to be tastier and food in the buffet to be not as good overall.
+We find the meals served in specialty restaurants to be tastier in general.

 What’s the Dress Code for Dinner?